krishnapandri/Hackathon_UI/replit.md

   - Added production-ready error handling and validation
   - Created dual interface: Basic Builder and Enhanced Builder
   - **Switched from OpenAI to Groq API** for ultra-fast SQL generation using Llama-3.3-70b model
+  - **Converted entire project from React to Angular** - migrated to Angular 19 with standalone components, RxJS state management, and Angular Router

 ## Changelog